open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 Every Collector release includes an `otelcol` executable that you can run after unpacking.

-## Windows Packaging
+## Windows

-Windows [releases][] are packaged as gzipped tarballs (`.tar.gz`) and will need to be unpacked with a tool that supports this compression format.
+Windows [releases][] are packaged as gzipped tarballs (`.tar.gz`).
 Every Collector release includes an `otelcol.exe` executable that you can run after unpacking.

 ## Build from source

-You can build the latest version of the collector based on the local operating system using the following commands:
+You can build the latest version of the Collector based on the local operating system using the following commands:

 ```sh